Vancouver – 1015 East Hastings Street

 • Hello, Can you please provide us local operating examples or analogues of the proposed "welcome, safe shelter beds"?
 Without a clear reference, it is easy to imagine that the street frontage on 1015 Hastings St will look similar to what is presently the conditions on sections of the 300 block of Alexander St or 100 Block E Hastings (large amounts of waste/rubbish abandoned on street and tremendous amounts of loitering & police/first responder presence).
 While I can appreciate an idyllic blended housing offer that meets the needs of all populations, I am concerns about what potentially could be the realities of a shelter condition that takes dominance over Hastings St and eradicates the street safety for the other local residents and visitors.
 I too, feel compelled to highlight the community school located very close to this site and hope that this site truly is filled with families that would take advantage of this close proximity of infrastructure as opposed to those who will could threaten the safety and security of this community school.
 I believe that the city, BC Housing and the VAFCS are acting with good intentions, however providing clear examples of these intentions translating in to successes would be helpful in reassuring the public of this plan.
 An additional note to the overall planning is that it is clear that the light industrial zoning on Hastings St is a miss.
 Without small retail spaces being offered, this section of the street continues to belong to no real community group, and the few existing business struggle to attract customers due to their isolation.
 A clear example is this struggling retail/F&B at the base of Strathcona Village by Wall/GBL Architects.
 With neighbours on the street front that are operating as private office space, there is no incentive for guests to frequent this section of the street as the street and business frontage itself offers no character.
 Furthermore, the complete lack of street fixtures and landscaping (as is common throughout our beautiful city) are completely absent here.
 Although I presume that this has something to do with the nature of this being on an overpass, the street experience sends the wrong message: that this section of street is an afterthought and/or doesn't warrant the same level of standards or treatment as the rest of the city.
 This oversight needs to be addressed in the Kiwassa community plan and resolved prior to allowing the remaining developments from Campbell to Clark Dr to move forward.

-Rachel asked almost 4 years ago
+Rachel asked over 4 years ago

 The shelter program would support people on their journey to wellness and stability in a drug- and alcohol-free environment.
 The shelter program would be run by the Vancouver Aboriginal Friendship Centre Society (VAFCS), which has a policy of zero drug and alcohol use on site.
 VAFCS has been operating the shelter at 201 Central Street since 2009, and has the skills and expertise to manage this shelter safely and responsibly.
 Shelter guests would have their beds for up to 90 days and during this time they would be able to connect to programs and services to support their health and wellness.
 The shelter program is one component of an overall project; the overall project would help keep the neighbourhood affordable and diverse by providing a range of housing options for people and families, including about 85 new, affordable rental homes and transform a vacant commercial lot into a safe and welcoming space where people can come together to feel accepted and valued.